Anshdeep-Singh/CIFAR10_Classification/README.md

 2.If you want to test the model that is already saved in the the folder (CIFAR10_.h5), check 'Testing_Model.ipynb'.
 And while using Google Colab you need to upload the CIFAR10_.h5 file under the Files section on the left and the uploading takes a while.
 After the file has been uploaded you may start executing the cells sequencially.
 NOTE: ALL CELLS IN THIS FILE SHOULD BE EXECUTED SEQUENCIALLY (one after another in sequence)

-And If you are using Jupyter Notebook or any other editor then make sure that the CIFAR10_.h5 file is inthe same folder as the Testing_Model.ipynb file
+And If you are using Jupyter Notebook or any other editor then make sure that the CIFAR10_.h5 file is in the same folder as the Testing_Model.ipynb file

 ============================================= THANK YOU ===================================================